brikis98/yevgeniy-brikman-homepage/_posts/2026-06-10-the-culture-map.md

 Some cultures, such as Israel, disagree in a _confrontational_ manner, with public and vigorous debate seen as normal, and not something that negatively impacts the relationship.
-Other cultures, such as Japan, try to _avoid confrontation_, as public debate seen as inappropriate, and something that is likely to hurt the relationship.
+Other cultures, such as Japan, try to _avoid confrontation_, as public debate is seen as inappropriate, and something that is likely to hurt the relationship.

 Cultures that are confrontational, such as Germany, see debate as a healthy way to understand and engage with an issue better, and they are able to separate the _person_ from the _opinion_ being debated: